How to report annual information

 You must e-file your information returns if five or more beneficiaries are included

-You must file your information returns electronically if you had five or more beneficiaries who received payments from you.
-However, the requirement of e-filing does not concern natural persons and estates of deceased people.
-It concerns the following annual information returns:
+You must file electronically if you had five or more beneficiaries who received payments from you.
+This concerns the following annual information returns:

 - Annual Information Return – Employer Payroll Report;Payer Information and Itemizations of recipients